The Ultimate Bucket List Italy Road Trip

 Where to Stay in Pisa

 Mid-Range: Hotel Di Stefano is a charming and welcoming property located just a short walk from the city’s historic landmarks.
-Known for its friendly service and comfortable rooms, the hotel has a delightful rooftop terrace and serves an excellent breakfast, all with a touch of traditional Italian style.
 We stayed here and really enjoyed exploring Pisa in the evening after the day trippers had left.
 There are lots of small non-touristy restaurants around the hotel where you can enjoy authentic local food.

 Budget: Hotel La Pace is a comfortable and budget-friendly hotel offering cosy rooms with modern amenities and a warm, welcoming atmosphere.